 General damages are designed to compensate you for the accident and the resulting injuries only, either physical, mental, or emotional.
 This is also known as Pain, Suffering, and Loss of Amenities (PSLA).

 Special damages are the part of your settlement which aims to cover all financial losses, expenses, and costs you have incurred because of the accident.
-Here’s a breakdown of what your special damages may include if you’ve suffered a loss of sight:
+Special damages may include:

 If you suffered an eye injury involving loss of sight in England or Wales, it is important to start the claim process within 3 years from the date of the injury or the date when you discovered the extent of the injury.
 The latter may occur after the date of the accident.